Danzo-bit/Danzo-bit/README.md

   <img alt="Shows an illustration of bart simpson." >
 </picture>

-- 🔭 I’m currently working @Rank Capitals, building Moni
+- 🔭 I’m currently working @Rank Capitals, building Moni and Teller by Moni
 - 🌱 I’m currently learning ReactNative
-- 💬 Ask me about anything flutter related
+- 💬 Ask me about anything
 - 📫 How to reach me: my mail on the profile😒
 - 😄 Pronouns: HE/HIS/HIM
-- ⚡ Fun fact: I love 🍑.
+- ⚡ Fun fact: I love myself

 <!--
 **Danzo-bit/Danzo-bit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.